 Meanwhile, the former became a success because in his own words he “wanted to become an Italian, speak like an Italian, to live and eat like an Italian”.
 Platt stated that he became fluent in the language within his first year of moving to Italy; Gascoigne could never speak more than a few sentences.
 Platt became a more technically accomplished and tactically astute footballer in Italy; Gazza unfortunately regressed.

-Nearly two decades on since his departure, Platt is the last English success story in Italy.
-Paul Ince could make a claim to be considered, however his stint at Inter lacked the longevity compared to the man from Lancashire.
+Over two decades on since his departure, Platt is the last English success story in Italy, though Chris Smalling has certainly impressed in Rome.
+Paul Ince could make a claim to be considered, however his stint at Inter, like Smalling’s at the Stadio Olimpico, lacks the longevity compared to the man from Lancashire.